 petras logo

-The PETRAS National Centre of Excellence exists to ensure that technological advances in the Internet of Things (IoT) are developed and applied in consumer and business contexts, safely and securely.
-We do this by considering social and technical issues relating to the cybersecurity of IoT devices, systems and networks.
+PETRAS was established in 2016 and concluded on 30 June 2024.
+The centre existed to ensure that technological advances in the Internet of Things (IoT) were developed and applied in consumer and business contexts, safely and securely.
+It did this by considering social and technical issues relating to the cybersecurity of IoT devices, systems and networks.

 Collaborate with PETRAS